5 Easy Reasons for a Pending Economic Slowdown

 3)Unemployment

-The Federal Reserve Board (Fed) has a dual mandate.
+The Fed has a dual mandate.
 Their primary goals are to have maximum employment and stable prices.

-While it varies over time, the Fed considers unemployment of 4%-5% to be acceptable as maximum employment.
-As of February 2025, the unemployment rate stood at 4.1%, in the range of what they consider to be acceptable.
+While it varies over time, the Fed generally considers unemployment of 4%-5% to be acceptable as maximum employment.
+As of February 2026, the unemployment rate stood at 4.3%, in the range of what they consider to be acceptable.
 1)

 The U.S. Bureau of Labor Statistics (BLS) publishes the unemployment rate.
 The BLS issues six different unemployment rates monthly.
 The official rate that the Fed uses is the so-called U-3.

-The Federal Government currently employs about 2.2 million employees.
+The Federal Government currently employs about 2 million employees.
 This excludes military and employees of the U.S. Postal Service.
-The government recently offered a buyout to its employees and about 75,000 have accepted.
+In recent years federal agencies have offered buyouts.
+These offers are made at the agency level.
+There is no consolidated government total as to how many have accepted.

 Additionally, so far, about 60,000 federal employees have been dismissed.
-Although the situation is fluid, expect larger numbers for their Reduction in Workforce (RIF) beginning in late Spring and early Summer this year.
 There have been lawsuits filed, there are sure to be more coming.

-If federal employees are being let go, how much “quite quitting” do you think employers will allow any Average Joes going forward?
+If federal employees are being let go, how much “quiet quitting” do you think employers will allow any Average Joes going forward?

 The current administration has also jumped on migration and deportation.
-Although the Mexican border is still open, illegals crossing the border are down 94% from a year ago.2) Additionally, the government has also been deporting criminals.
+Although the Mexican border is still open, illegal crossings the border are down 92% from when President Trump took office again.
+Additionally, the government has also been deporting criminals.2)

 Now that this version of the pandemic is behind us, employers want their employees back in the office.
 Employees are pushing back.
 Historically, the technology industry was the most accommodating with the WFH model.

-However, last year, Amazon (AMZN) told employees they need to be in the office at least three days a week.
-Apple (AAPL), Google (GOOGL) and Meta (META) had already implemented this.
+However, last year, Amazon told employees they need to be in the office at least three days a week.
+Apple, Google and Meta had already implemented this.

 4)Inflation

-As mentioned above, the Feds dual mandate is maximum employment and stable prices.
+As mentioned above, the Fed’s dual mandate is maximum employment and stable prices.
 How they measure stable prices is through inflation.
 Their preferred measuring tool is the Personal Consumption Expenditures (PCE) Price Index.
 The Fed has traditionally targeted inflation of 2%.
-As of January 2025, the PCE was 2.5% compared to January 2024.
+As of February 2026, the PCE was 2.8% compared to February 2025.
 3)

-The current PCE is down significantly from the COVID-19 induced high rate of 9.1% in June 2022, a 41 year high.
+The current PCE is down significantly from the COVID-19-induced high rate of 9.1% in June 2022, a 41-year high.
 The primary tool the Fed used to decrease inflation was by increasing interest rates.
-They continuously raised interest rates from near 0% to 5.25% to 5.5% at the end of 2023.
+They continuously raised interest rates from near 0% to 5.25% – 5.5% at the end of 2023.

 Ouch.